 1. Select and secure a single IRB of record for your project.
-Contact the Lifespan IRB Director, Janice Muratori (jmuratori@lifespan.org), 5 weeks before the NIH proposal deadline to:
+Contact the IRB (RPO@lifespan.org), 5 weeks before the NIH proposal deadline to:

 For 3 sites or less:

 • Obtain Lifespan's agreement to serve as the single IRB for your project